aeivazi/classroom-tracking/README.md

-# Face detection and tracking toolkit
+# Face detection and tracking

-The toolkit is designed to be used for classroom project, thus using expected structure of the input.
+The repository contains tools for face detection, face alignment and face tracking.

+Face detection is written in cpp by employing [MTCNN implementation](https://github.com/happynear/MTCNN_face_detection_alignment/tree/master/code/codes/vs) that has BSD lisence.

-The toolkit heavily uses openface library [openface library](https://cmusatyalab.github.io/openface/) and [dlib](http://dlib.net/) both are Apache License 2.0.
+The face alignment and face tracking is written in python and heavily uses openface library [openface library](https://cmusatyalab.github.io/openface/) and

-## Split input video to images, recognize faces, write results to xml
+[dlib](http://dlib.net/) both are Apache License 2.0.

+## Face recognition

+Face recognition task is done by applying Multi-task Cascaded Convolutional Neural Networks (MTCNN).
+The current version is tested and build on windows, x64, VC 2015.
+The implementation is heavily built on the this [MTCNN implementation] (https://github.com/happynear/MTCNN_face_detection_alignment/tree/master/code/codes/vs).

+To run exe there are number of dependencies required, they can be found in the root of built folder: ./cpp/x64/Release/ Remember that dependencies are for Windows, x64 and VC2015.

+To compile you will also need number of external libraries, as discussed [here](https://github.com/happynear/caffe-windows).

+This version was tested on CPU only and caffee.binding.dll is built with no CUDA support.
+Running it on CUDA should be quite straightforward, but not tested yet.

+The tool can take in video or folder with split already frames.

+The output is an xml that describes face boxes and five landmarks (eyes, nose tip and mouth corners).
+Xml have to be located in the same folder where all frame images are, as further processing assuming relative path for images.

+### Run face recognition on input video

 ```
-mtcnn.exe -i "c:\Users\myaccount\Desktop\classroom-project\birthday\input.mp4" -o "c:\Users\myaccount\Desktop\classroom-project\birthday\input\faces.xml" -n test_dataset -c "birthday dataset test"
+mtcnn.exe -i "c:\classroom-project\test\input.mp4" -o "c:\classroom-project\test\input\faces.xml" -n test_dataset -c "dataset test"
 ```

-If you want to work with a split before video, you can give as input the path to the folder:
+### Run face recognition on input directory with split frames

 ```
-mtcnn.exe -i "c:\anna\crowd_tracking\23100601S1" -o "C:\anna\crowd_tracking\output_xml.xml" -n test_dataset -c "running test dataset"
+mtcnn.exe -i "c:\classroom-project\test\input" -o "c:\classroom-project\test\input\faces.xml" -n test_dataset -c "running test dataset"
 ```

 ## Train SVM model for face recoginition